Scabies

 What is scabies?

-Scabies is a skin condition caused by the Sarcoptes scabiei var hominis mite.
-These little bugs make tunnels (burrow) under your skin and cause small red bumps and severe itching.
+The Sarcoptes scabiei mite causes scabies.
+These little bugs make tunnels (burrow) under your skin to live, feed and lay eggs.
+Your skin reacts to the mite by developing an itchy rash.
 Scabies spreads easily from person to person, especially among people who live close together.
-If one family member has scabies, a provider should check and treat other family members and close contacts at the same time.
+If one family member has scabies, a healthcare provider should check and treat other family members and close contacts at the same time.

 Where do scabies mites live on your body?

-The mites live in the folds and narrow cracks of your skin.
+The mites live in the folds and cracks of your skin.
 Common mite sites include:

-• Folds in between the fingers and toes.
+• Folds in between your fingers and toes.

 • Folds in your thighs and genital area.